-36. The TEC must attach to funding, a condition that a TEO that receives funding under this funding mechanism must, for the length of the funding period, continue to meet all the eligibility criteria specified in paragraphs 22 and 23 of this funding mechanism.
+34. The TEC must attach to funding a condition that a TEO that receives funding under this funding mechanism must, for the length of the funding period, continue to meet all the eligibility criteria specified in paragraph 23 of this funding mechanism.